zio/zio-config/docs/defining-config-descriptors.md

 ZIO Config uses the `Config[A]` to describe the configuration of type `A`, which is part of ZIO core library.
 So before diving into ZIO Config, we need to understand the `Config[A]` data type.
 There is a [dedicated section](https://zio.dev/reference/configuration/) in the ZIO documentation that explains what are config descriptors and how we can create them.

+## Defining Config Descriptors

 There are two ways to create ZIO config descriptors:
-1. **Describing Configuration Descriptors Manually** — We can manually create a configuration descriptor using the `Config` data type and its compositional operators.
+1. **Manual Definition of Configuration Descriptors** — We can manually create a configuration descriptor using the `Config` data type and its compositional operators.
 2. **Auto-derivation of Configuration Descriptors** — We can derive a configuration descriptor for a case class or sealed trait using the `zio-config-magnolia` module.

 Let's talk about both of these methods in detail.

-## Describing Configuration Descriptors Manually
+### Manual Definition of Config Descriptors

 We must fetch the configuration from the environment to a case class (product) in scala.
 Let it be `MyConfig`